RackWare-Inc/IBM-MarketPlace-V2V/README.md

 Key Benefits
-- Live Migrations
+-	Live and Non-Disruptive Migrations
-- Highly secure and efficient data transfer.
+-	Highly secure and efficient data transfer
+-	Auto discovery of VMware vSphere workloads
+-	Auto provision of target Virtual Server Instance
-- Include / Exclude Lists: Capture and “sync only” specific files and directories rather than entire systems.
+-	Include / Exclude Lists: Capture and “sync only” specific files and directories rather than entire systems
-- Delta Sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times.
+-	Delta Sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times
 -	Network optimization: bandwidth usage limitations, compression and check point restart for all sync operations

 For more information, visit https://www.rackwareinc.com/cloud-migration